huixiang01/javascript_coding_notes/Javascript notes/Introduction.md

 const school = "SUTD"
 const engineering = "physic, mathematics and many more!" console.log(`${school} is a place to study ${engineering}`)
-// Output: SUTD is a place to study physics, mathamatics and many more!
+// Output: SUTD is a place to study physics, mathematics and many more!
 ```

 ### 2.4 Variables <a name="2.4"></a>